 From exclusion to inclusion through the eyes of Luca

 Special Olympics Switzerland is an independent national foundation that promotes sports for children, young people and adults with disabilities.

 Special Olympics approached us to produce a video that could be used to introduce the UNIFIED program to foundations and other stakeholders.
 The program is designed to put the UN Convention on the Rights of Persons with Disabilities (CRPD) into practice, by providing them easy access to sporting activities.

 Children’s Book: Do you remember reading Roald Dahl as a child?
 Though designed for children, his stories (and illustrations) capture something eternal.
 This is the look and feel we captured with our illustrations.
-Like a children’s book come to life, Luca’s story reminds you of a simpler time, while still telling a truly emotional story.
+Like a children’s book come to life, Luca’s story reminds you of a simpler time – a child’s world – while still telling a truly emotional story.

-Luca’s tale helped communicate Special Olympics’ goals and values during presentations in a way that stands out from the usual presentation.
-The videos were also made available on YouTube – helping to clarify what Special Olympics is for intrigued visitors.
+Luca’s tale helps communicate Special Olympics’ goals and values during presentations in a way that stands out from the usual affair.
+The videos were also made available on YouTube – quickly giving a concrete example of what Special Olympics does for intrigued visitors on social media.